The Pros and Cons of Stanford

 You can think of Stanford as “MIT with athletes,” meaning that, on the one hand, it’s a world-class STEM university, located in the heart of Silicon Valley, which is the world epicenter for tech investment and innovation.
 But it also boasts arguably the best athletic program in the nation; Stanford has won more NCAA team championships than any other school in history.
 So if you’re an elite athlete, or a STEM prodigy, Stanford might be the perfect place for you.

-The pervasive hustle culture.
+The hustle culture.

 This can be either good or bad.
 On the one hand, it creates a stimulating entrepreneurial environment — the perfect venue to create and launch your dream company.
 On the other hand, it can be toxic and exhausting because you never feel like you’re doing enough.
-While UPenn has a condition called “Penn Face,” where everyone acts like everything’s going great, Stanford has something called “Duck Syndrome,” where everyone looks calm and cool on the surface — like they’re just gliding along — but in reality they’re frantically paddling under the surface.
+While UPenn has a condition called “Penn Face,” where everyone acts like everything’s going great, Stanford has something similar called “Duck Syndrome,” where everyone looks calm and cool on the surface — like they’re just calmly gliding along — but in reality they’re frantically paddling under the surface.

 The Pros of Stanford…